inivekin/abosa/abosa.typ

-Considering behind dirt plume, in choosing, privately, what serves: were I swallowed in earthen doom would I fulfill what you deserve?
+Considering behind dirt plume, in choosing, privately, what serves: were I swallowed in earthen doom would I fulfil what you deserve?
 An should your choice tae wait fae me be factor in my gait resumed?
 We hurt ourselves so easily,